M1-CHPS/glhpc/docs/lab6.md

 2. Change the loop order to (i, k, j).
 3. Measure runtime/energy and compare to the naive version.
 Explain differences.

+#### c) Add two new scripts to `performance/`

+- `compare-optimizations.sh`: compares the naive and `ikj` implementations for a chosen matrix size.
+- `plot-optimizations.py`: plots the performance and energy consumption of each implementation.
+Include error bars as before.

+!!!
+Tip
+    You can use the same structure as `compare-sizes.sh` and `plot-sizes.py`, but modify them to compare different implementations for a fixed matrix size.
+    Make the scripts generic enough to easily add new implementations in the future.

 ### 2. Cache blocking

 Access to `B` in the naive algorithm typically strides through columns — poor locality for row-major storage.
 Blocking (tiling) improves cache reuse.